ibm-cloud-docs/Cloudant/databases/conflicts.md

 specifying the revisions to delete.

-When the older versions of a document are deleted, the conflicts associated with that document are marked as resolved.
+When the older versions of a document are deleted, the conflicts that are associated with that document are marked as resolved.
 You can verify that no conflicts remain by requesting the document again.
 Set the `conflicts` parameter to true, and use
 [find conflicts](#finding-conflicts) as before.